I LOVE this EASY DIY Christmas Table Centerpiece Idea. Make a FUN Red Truck Christmas Village everyone will enjoy, with

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Be sure to watch the video to see just how easy it really was to make.
 And, of course, I’ve got the exact steps and details about what I used in the tutorial below.

 But, don’t get too caught up in using exactly what I used.
 Because sometimes it’s hard to find the exact same items.

 It’s more about the idea behind it and recreating the Modern Farmhouse Christmas-y vibe with the little Christmas village pieces that you love. 🙂

-If any of the steps below are confusing, you can see exactly how I made this Table Decor, step by step in this video.
+If any of the steps below are confusing, you can see exactly how I made this little table top Christmas Village, step by step in this video.

 Here’s What You’ll Need